 You’ve probably all heard about reaching your audience via blogging as well as how to go about sharing what you’ve been blogging on social media sites.
 Now let’s talk a bit more about blogging and proper content.
 Mashable recently listed a few rules about small business social media that I’ve adapted to apply to blogging and blog content.
 As with most rules, break them as fast as you can but still keep them in mind as you do.

 Social presence via blogging isn’t like advertising.
 Screaming at your customers in adspeak will just tick them off.
-Social media can definitely be used for marketing but your blog should concentrate mostly on information, entertainment and problem solving.
+Social media can definitely be used for marketing but your blogging should concentrate mostly on information, entertainment and problem solving.
 Your blogging goal should be about trust and building relationships.

 You’re not Apple, Ford, Coke or Taco Bell.
 And thank God for that.
 Think of the social media workload they have to carry to continue to be interesting.
 Sure, they have a gaggle of 23 year olds doing their social media (big mistake by the way) 24/7 but the have a huge monkey to keep fed.
 You can do a small but steady amount of social media work to keep your business current and bring in new customers now and then.
 But really what you want is to be found on the interwebs.
 Creating content is how you do that.
-And then when they arrive at your site you hit ‘em with your smarts on your blog and fabulous website.
+And then when they arrive at your site you, hit ‘em with your blogging smarts and fabulous website.

-Writing about your business and industry is writing about what you love.
+Blogging about your business and industry is writing about what you love.
 It doesn’t have to be purely technical or strictly business, look at what others write if you’re just not sure.
 You might be surprised to find you like it after a few tries.
 And if you still just can’t get your head around social media and how it can complement your other promotional efforts just give a shout to Turn The Page Online Marketing.
 We offer training and support so you can get started or we can take care of it for you.
 We love this stuff and even better we love showing small businesses how using social media can bring a positive spin to their business efforts.